The Best Coyote Hunting Light: 5 Features You Must Have

 Coyotes have great peripheral vision and they are able to pick up on the smallest movements and even shadows coming from light beams.
 The best way to locate and keep tabs on a shy coyote is to be capable of adjusting the intensity of the coyote light prior to illuminating the coyote without spooking it.
 It's always good practice to increase intensity of your coyote hunting light to full intensity right before you take the shot.
 This gives the coyote hunter the best opportunity at an accurate shot.

-If you have a hard time getting a coyote to stop for an accurate shot, we've found making a loud kissing sound will often cause them to halt in their place.
+If you have a hard time getting a coyote to stop for an accurate shot, we've found making a loud kissing sound with your lips will often cause them to halt in their place.
 This is referred to by some coyote hunters as the "kiss of death".
 It is also commonly used if a coyote appears to be disinterested, because it can spark their attention and sometimes cause them to start coming towards you.
-If they are fast approaching, you can turn the intensity of your light up and get ready to take a shot.
+If they are fast approaching, you can increase the intensity of your coyote hunting light and get ready to take a shot.

 Long Range Spot and Flood Combination

 Next time the coyote looks back after a missed shot, get redemption with a coyote hunting light that is still lighting them up while you're reloading!